 Conventional spread and continuous wall footings are, generally, most economical when the existing soil conditions allow them to be founded at shallow depths on existing materials.
-Based on the materials encountered during this exploration, it is CFS Engineers' opinion that the planned structure can be supported by a shallow foundation system, such as spread and/or trench footings bearing in native clay and/or shale soils.
-Please reference the following table for recommended design parameters.
+Based on the materials encountered during this exploration, it is CFS Engineers' opinion that the planned structure can be supported by a shallow foundation system, such as spread and/or trench footings bearing in shale bedrock.